Dharamsala outfield not ideal for World Cup, says Buttler

 "You want to put your body on the line and be trying to save every single run or have confidence in the field.
 So, it's not as good as it could be or should be, but it's going to be the same for both teams, and the wicket looks fantastic," Buttler said.

+"No, we are not going to restrict anything because if you ask someone to restrict something, in that case they don't give their 100 per cent," the former Sri Lanka spinner said.

+"We are asking them to give their best in the outfield as well."

-Buttler has been candid about his team's underwhelming start to their title defence.
+While Bangladesh are upbeat having beaten Afghanistan in their opener, Buttler has been candid about the horror start to England's title defence.

-"We know we didn't play as well as we can in the last game and you're always desperate to put that right, both individually and as a team," he said.
+"We know we didn't play as well as we can in the last game and you're always desperate to put that right, both individually and as a team," the England captain said.

 "So, there's plenty of hunger in the group and we're excited to get back on the field."